AbduElturki/Wojak-Discord-bot/README.md

 There are currently two commands:
 + `!wojak` posts a random wojak image.
 + `!wojak <Name>` where `<Name>` is wojak image name from prior mentioned collection.
-If the name doesn't match the script will try to find the closet name possible.
+If the name doesn't match an image from mematlas collection, then the script will try to find the closet name possible.

 ## Why did you make this bot?
 I got bored and it took no time.